If any of these participants sound like you or someone you know, please contact us!Contact Us

 The VSIG4 gene codes for a B7 family-related protein.
 It is expressed primarily on resting tissue macrophages and plays a role in inhibiting human T-cell responses and proliferation (Vogt et al., 2006).

 A change in this gene was identified in a UDN participant.
+Research is underway to see if this change is causing symptoms in this participant.

 Interested in learning more about this gene or sharing what you know?
 Contact us!